Florence R. Sabin: Higher education

 Sabin earned her bachelor's degree from Smith College in 1893.
 For two years she taught high school mathematics in Denver followed by one year of zoology at Smith as a means to finance her first year of graduate school.

-In 1896, Sabin enrolled at the Johns Hopkins University School of Medicine as one of fourteen women in her class.
+In 1896, Sabin enrolled at Johns Hopkins University School of Medicine as one of fourteen women in her class.
 The school opened in 1893 and was co-ed from the beginning because of an early donor's contingency which required the admittance of female students.

-While at Hopkins, Sabin’s observational skills and perseverance in the laboratory caught anatomist Franklin P. Mall's attention.
+While at Hopkins, Sabin's observational skills and perseverance in the laboratory caught anatomist Franklin P. Mall's attention.
 Mall inspired Sabin by helping narrow her focus onto two projects well regarded by scientists and foundational to her future research and consequent legacy.
-The first project was to produce a three-dimensional model of a newborn baby’s brain stem which became the focus of the textbook, An Atlas of the Medulla and Midbrain (1901).
-The second project involved the embryological development of the lymphatic system which asserted that the lymphatic system is formed from the embryo’s blood vessels and not other tissues.
+The first project was to produce a three-dimensional model of a newborn baby's brain stem which became the focus of the textbook, An Atlas of the Medulla and Midbrain (1901).
+The second project involved the embryological development of the lymphatic system which asserted that the lymphatic system is formed from the embryo's blood vessels and not other tissues.

 Sabin graduated from Johns Hopkins University School of Medicine in 1900.

 Professional life

 Johns Hopkins University School of Medicine (1902-1925)

 Upon graduation, Sabin obtained an internship at Johns Hopkins Hospital under physician Sir William Osler.
 Following a one-year internship with Osler, she won a research fellowship in the Department of Anatomy at Johns Hopkins School of Medicine where she continued to work with Mall.
 Shortly thereafter, a Fellowship in the Department of Anatomy at Johns Hopkins was created for her.

 In 1902 she began to teach in the Department of Anatomy at Johns Hopkins.
 By 1905 she was promoted to associate professor and finally appointed professor of embryology and histology in June 1917, the first woman to become a full professor at a medical college.

 She continued her research on the origins of blood, blood vessels, blood cells, the histology of the brain, and the pathology and immunology of tuberculosis at Hopkins.
-In 1924, Sabin’s work on the origins of blood vessels earned her presidency of the American Association of Anatomists.
+In 1924, Sabin's work on the origins of blood vessels earned her the 16th presidency of the Association of American Anatomists (1924-1926).

 In 1925, Sabin left Johns Hopkins after completing her research amidst institutional discrimination and her desire to research full time.